tsnellgrove/dark_castle3/doc/to_do.md

 			- 1) It's (almost) never the actor - because the actor is (almost) always Burt
 			- 2) Ask, who or what is being acted on
 			- 3) Choose the noun that is most restrictive
-	- Where to include buffer text
+	- TBD: Where to include buffer text
+		- essay should be in Creature class
 		- example = wear / remove text
 		- tempting to put this in the append / remove methods - but then there's no way to silence them
 		- instead, all buffering should be centralized into the noun methods where 'silence mode' can be enforced